Install the Koha ILS

 New Virtual Instance

 The virtual instances we have been using do not meet the memory (RAM) needs required by the Koha integrated library system.
 We therefore need to create a new virtual instance that has more RAM.
-I will also use a bigger disk, to be sure, since Koha takes up more disk space.
+We will also need a bigger disk since Koha takes up more disk space.
 Check Koha System Requirements for details.

-All else, including the operating system (Ubuntu 22.04), should remain the same.
+All else, including the operating system (Ubuntu 24.04 LTS), should remain the same.
 Note that this is a more expensive setup.
-Therefore, feel free to delete this instance at the end of the semester to avoid incurring extra costs.
+Therefore, feel free to delete this instance when you are done with this project to avoid incurring extra costs.

 Google Cloud firewall

-Later, after we install Koha, we will need to access the staff interface on a special port for HTTP data.
+Later, after we install Koha, we will need to access the staff and public interfaces on special ports for HTTP data.
 All internet traffic to a server contains metadata that identifies itself by port numbers.
 The default port for HTTP is 80, and the default port for HTTPS (encrypted) is 443.
-Since we do not have encryption enabled, this means we will only use port 80, but the staff interface will be identified by port 8080.
+Since we are not using HTTPS in this setup, we will not use port 443.
+Instead, we will configure the firewall to access the staff interface through port 8080 and the public interface through port 8081.
+This HTTP-only setup is for short-lived lab use; in any long-term deployment, we would protect staff and public traffic with HTTPS.

 Please take a moment to read more about ports: What is a computer port? | Ports in networking.

-To create a firewall rule to allow traffic to port 8080, go to the Google Cloud Console:
+To create the firewall rules, go to the Google Cloud Console:

 • Click on the hamburger icon.